sh1verxo/MySpaceHeyProfile/README.md

 iff of this anyways!

 # Usage
-If you like the layout, you are free to copy and paste it and alter ut in any way you like!
+If you like the layout, you are free to copy, paste, and alter it in any way you like!
-I do not plan on changing its theme, only adding onto it and improving it.
+I do not plan on changing its overall theme, only adding onto it and improving it.